-- 1. Review these resources: - Watch Andragogy: Adult Learning (10 min.) - Read Library of Congress Search: Making it Easier to Find and Use Primary Sources, Anne Savage, Teaching with the Library of Congress Blog - Read Shortcuts for Finding Primary Sources, Cheryl Lederle, Teaching with the Library of Congress Blog - Read Finding Primary Sources: Moving Beyond the Teachers Page, Danna Bell, Teaching with the Library of Congress Blog - Watch Planning a Search, introduces the search function of the Library of Congress website and offers suggestions for search terms.
-(2:21) - Watch Exploring the Library of Congress website, highlights the Library's online collections and provides tips to better navigate the Library's website.
+- 1. Watch the video on Andragogy and one of the others listed below: - a.
+Watch Andragogy: Adult Learning (10 min.) - b.
+Watch Planning a Search, introduces the search function of the Library of Congress website and offers suggestions for search terms.
+(2:21) - c.
+Watch Exploring the Library of Congress website, highlights the Library's online collections and provides tips to better navigate the Library's website.
 (3:36)